-Just as a pyramid needs its base, a social hierarchy (‘pyramid’) relies on the support of the governed.
-To be viable, a government must have the “mandate of heaven”, as the Chinese used to say.
-Viewed from a symptoms point of view, the particular governing system a society adopts must reflect the inherent needs of that society.
-Although, I think this tends to be seen the other way around.
-For example, democracy is usually seen as the ’cause’ of modern progress and freedom.
-Not so as I see it.
-Instead, it is a symptom of the kind of governance that is conducive for this current era’s way of life.
+Just as a pyramid needs its base, civilization’s social hierarchy relies on the support of the governed masses.
+A viable government must have the Mandate of Heaven (1), as the Chinese put it.
+Viewed from a symptoms point of view (p.141), the particular governing system that a society adopts essentially reflects the inherent needs of that society.
+Nonetheless, many believe that democracy is the source of modern progress and freedom, which puts the cart before the horse.
+Instead, democracy is the kind of governance that is most conducive for this current era’s circumstances.
 Democracy is a story reflecting the needs of current economic reality rather than any genuine reality in its own right.
 As conditions vary, civilization’s political systems will adapt to suit.

-Whether a governance system is benevolent or ruthless probably has little to do with whether it is a democracy or not.
-After all, under our ‘democratic’ system, we had slavery, killed countless Indians, destroyed the environment, and so on.
-And our ‘free speech’ is dominated by those with the loudest mouth, or the fattest wallets.
+Whether a governance system is benevolent or ruthless has little to do with whether it’s democratic.
+Let’s not forget, under the United State’s democratic system, we had slavery, exterminated Indians, and despoiled the environment.
+Moreover, citizens with the loudest mouths or the fattest wallets dominate our free speech.

 In the end, it is all about power.
 The big dog ‘alpha-male’ is the leader of the hierarchical pack, and shows it by accumulating power and/or wealth.
 Civilizations have other sophisticated ways to express power, but wealth is certainly primary.
 In some cultures, religion, ideology, and/or the military also play a power role.

 Many bemoan this power aspect and the discrepancy between what we say and what we do… ideals vs. reality.
 Accepting how circumstances actually are versus the story we yearn to believe is extremely challenging, especially when there are truly no quick fixes.
 (See The Story Trumps Truth, p.167.)

 Speaking of power and wealth